Be Well Tips For Your First Trimester

 Fiber & Greens

 As always, focus on clean, minimal ingredients, lower carb options and clean condiments to mask any flavors that just don’t work for you.
-And remember, if the only veggies you can stomach are pickles, it’s ok.
+And remember, if the only veggies you can stomach are pickles, it’s okay.
 Once your nausea subsides, you can get right back to your Fab Four meals and smoothies for a nourished pregnancy, giving yourself and baby all you need during this special time.